chrisgilmerproj/cereal-box/README.markdown

 cereal.register takes a third argument, a custom serializer.
 This is called by the default filter*() methods and also can be called manually on a queryset in your registered function with cerial.ize(queryset).
 Note that the serializer is tied to a *model* not to a function.
 TODO: change this behavior?

-### Settings

-When using the standard ceral api the ip addresses and the number of requests from those ip addresses will be kept in the cache.
-If the number of requests for a specific ip address exceeds the number or requests per the timeout then the user will receive a 503 error response, Service Unavailable.

-The available settings to change this behavior are:

-    CEREAL_REQUESTS_TIMEOUT, default = 1 (seconds)
-    CEREAL_REQUESTS_PER_TIMEOUT, default = 15 (number requests)

-It is highly recommended that you use something fast like Redis or Memcache if you use the timeout view.
-Otherwise you'll be using the Django cache which defaults to your registered database.

-If using the cache and the ip address timeout is not desired, simply write your own url:

-    ('^api/(?P<model>\w+)/(?P<function>\w+)', cereal.views.json_api)

 ## Calling a function